 And when I say freak out, I mean he would pace the fence so badly he would wear down a patch of beautiful green grass into dirt.
 He would challenge her across the fence as he would another stallion.
 He would also rear, buck, strike, kick etc.

 Fortunately I could go to him and get him back into a clear state of mind.
 He never really challenged me any more than a typical pushy horse would in such a state of mind.
 He definitely never attempted to maliciously hurt me in any way!

 Prior to us purchasing him, Fury was never with another horse for 5 years.
 And every experience he had with other horses was bad up to this point so it made sense that he continued to show stallion-like behavior towards the neighbouring horses.
 Furthermore, the woman who had physically beaten him lived on that side of the fence.
 More likely than not, he associated that side of the fence with her.

 Wouldn’t you have anxiety if someone who tortured you lived next door?

 Our landlord, however, thought it was me and my soft style of training that was the problem.
 I knew otherwise but I didn’t have the chance to figure out how to fix it…

 The Aggressiveness Elevates

-About 6 weeks or so after his geld, Fury broke out of the fence after we expanded his pasture and high tailed it over to our landlord’s property and her horses.
+About 6 weeks or so after his geld, Fury broke out of the fence after we expanded his pasture.
+He high tailed it over to our landlord’s property and her horses.

-He ended up biting her gelding but we were able to break them up about 2 minutes after he broke into her fence.
+He ended up biting her gelding.
+Fortunately though, we were able to break them up about 2 minutes after he broke into her fence.
 During this process she was screaming for her husband to shoot Fury.
 It was just a crazy situation.